harbour/core/harbour/README.txt

    8. Try to do no or only small modifications at once to command examples included in 'EXAMPLES' section of this document.
 If it doesn't work, fall back to documented examples _as is_.
-   9. If everything fails and you are to report a problem to Harbour developers, make sure to include your OS version/language/CPU architecture, Harbour revision, C compiler name/release and version, environment variables and verbose log output containing _both stderr and stdout in one combined stream_ (use 'make > log.txt 2>&1').
+   9. If everything fails and you are to report a build problem to Harbour developers, make sure to include your OS version/language/CPU architecture, Harbour revision, C compiler name/release and version, environment variables and verbose log output containing _both stderr and stdout in one combined stream_ (use 'make > log.txt 2>&1').
 Enable verbose